 Is Lightwave compatible with Alexa?

 Starting your home automation journey with Lightwave is an excellent option.
 It’s highly affordable, easy to install and programme, and expertly covers the basics.
-If you already own an Amazon Echo device, then you might ask: Is Lightwave compatible with Alexa?
+If you already own an Amazon Echo device, you might ask: Is Lightwave compatible with Alexa?

 So, is Lightwave compatible with Alexa?
 And how quickly can we get the two systems working together?
 Let’s discuss these questions and more.